How 15-Passenger Vans are Accidents Waiting to Happen

 The Dangers of Rollover Accidents and 15-Passenger Vans

-You may wonder what makes these popular vans more dangerous than other vehicles.
-The simplest answer: it’s their rollover risk.
-While they can hold up to 15 passengers, the rollover risk increases exponentially when there are more than 10 passengers in the van.
+What makes 15-passenger vans more dangerous than other vehicles is their high rollover risk.
+While technically their capacity is 15 passengers, the rollover risk increases exponentially when there are more than 10 passengers in the van.
 Having a full van shifts the center of gravity up and to the back, making it less stable when quick maneuvers are needed or an increase in speed.

 A few additional things to consider: